-- 8.8.1 Fully describe the characteristics of the noise and vibration sources that would be emitted when carrying out the activity (point source and general emissions).
-Noise and vibration emissions (including fugitive sources) that may occur during construction, commissioning, upset conditions, operation and closure should be described. - 8.8.2 Predict the impacts of the noise emissions from the activity on the environmental values of the receiving environment, with reference to sensitive receptors, using recognised quality assured methods.
-Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - activity's consistency with the objectives - cumulative impact of the noise with other emissions of noise associated with existing development and possible future development (as described by approved plans) - potential impacts of any low-frequency (<200 Hz) noise emissions. - 8.8.3 Describe how the proposed activity would be managed to be consistent with best practice environmental management for the activity.
-Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan. - 8.8.4 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+- Fully describe the characteristics of the noise and vibration sources that would be emitted when carrying out the activity (point source and general emissions).
+Noise and vibration emissions (including fugitive sources) that may occur during construction, commissioning, upset conditions, operation and closure should be described. - 8.8.2 Predict the impacts of the noise emissions from the activity on the environmental values of the receiving environment, with reference to sensitive receptors10, using recognised quality assured methods and/or relevant publically available information.
+Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: - describe and illustrate the locations of sensitive receptors, e.g. existing residences, places of work, schools, etc., agricultural or ecologically significant species and habitats that could be impacted by emissions from the project activity's consistency with the objectives - cumulative impact of the noise with other estimated emissions of noise associated with existing development and possible future development (as described by approved plans) - potential impacts of any low-frequency (<200 Hz) noise emissions.